fabiomattei/mockupper/README.md

 # mockupper
-My attempt to make an applications for custo post types
+My attempt to make an applications for custom post types